Preveen369/Stock-Price-Prediction/README.md

 ## ⚠️ Disclaimer

-⚠️ **For educational purposes only.
+*For educational purposes only.
 NOT financial advice.
 Past performance ≠ future results.
 AI predictions may be inaccurate.
 Consult qualified advisors.
 Use at your own risk.
-No warranties or liability.**
+No warranties or liability.*

 ---